LeeBigelow/pegasus-theme-slatest/README.md

 So far I've added:

-* Some UI tweaks
 * Favorites Collection.
-Toggle a game's favorite status with F key
+Toggle a game's favorite status with F key.
 * Last Played collection.
-* Game description is scrollable.
-Toggle between gamelist and description focus with Tab or Details Key.
+* Game description can be focused and scrolled.
-* All Games collection and List Filtering.
+* All Games collection
+* Game List filtering
-* Focus Box Art and cycle through other images (if available) with Enter key or Select button.
+* Focus Game Art and cycle through other images (if available) with Enter key or Select button.
-* Use TAB, or Details button, to cycle focus between gamelist, filter, description, and box art.
+* Use TAB, or Details button, to cycle focus between gamelist, filter, description, and game art.
+* Some layout tweaks

 Notes: